Kathleen M. Eisenhardt

 Kathleen Marie Eisenhardt (born 1947) is the Stanford W. Ascherman, M.D.
 Professor and co-director of the Stanford Technology Ventures Program at Stanford University.
 She is also a corresponding fellow of the British Academy, having been elected in 2016.
+In 2012 she was the recipient of the Global Award for Entrepreneurship Research.

+Eisenhardt is best known for the Eisenhardt Method, which aims to build theory from case comparisons.